Samukat/Data3001G2/README.md

 We aimed to create a Velocity vs Tire Direction feature representing the difference between the vehicle’s velocity vector and tire direction.
 However, this was not feasible due to missing or null velocity vector data, preventing reliable construction of the feature.

 Additionally, some cells in the final dataset remain NaN, as certain laps lacked specific data such as braking or throttle inputs.
 These laps were retained since they still contain valuable information that can be leveraged in modelling.
 Any further handling of missing values can be efficiently performed during the modelling stage.

+Finally, invalid laps (where the car went off track) were also retained and marked with a dedicated flag to preserve potentially useful behavioural and contextual data.

 ### 4.3.
 Dataset Construction